10 superb spots to sample a British culinary classic

 Finding superlative examples of Britain’s national dish isn’t as easy as tracking down great cheese in Paris or sublime sushi in Japan.

-Little wonder that so many first time visitors to England and the rest of the UK wonder what all the fuss is about -- never mind where to find mouthwash strong enough to remove the taste of stale cooking fat from their mouths.
+Little wonder that so many first time visitors to England and the rest of the UK wonder what all the fuss is about – never mind where to find mouthwash strong enough to remove the taste of stale cooking fat from their mouths.

-That's a shame, because some establishments are great exceptions to the mediocre rule and prove to be a worthy destination.
+That’s a shame, because some establishments are great exceptions to the mediocre rule and prove to be a worthy destination.

 Many are family-run enterprises that use local produce and provide an experience that marries the aroma of the ocean with the warmth of the hearth inside one delicious paper-wrapped package.